grafana/schemads/README.md

 # grafana-data-source-schemas

+> [!CAUTION]
+> This repository is experimental and in progress.
+Do not use this module.

 A wrapper for Grafana data sources that adds support for requesting **schemas** (full schema, tables, columns, and column values) via resource calls.

 ## Behaviour